 9. Altered Destiny

 Back then, almost all shops promoted this adventuring title by Accolade as a copy of Sierra On-line's many Quests titles.
-In many ways, it was, and as I remembered it, also not as polished as other similar retro games.
-It was also incredibly difficult, with the gaming logic and pathway at times impossible to figure out.
-(I never did complete it) Over time though, my hazy memories of the bizarre locations and characters morphed into nostalgic fascination.
-I'd love to have another go at this retro title, if only to determine whether age had made me wiser, or should I say, weirder.
-This time, I'd have the whole online world of hints and FAQs to help me through those alien landscapes and quirky conversations. aRRaRRa, you wouldn't be able to squash me so easily this time.
+In many ways, it was.
+And as I remembered it, also not as polished as Sierra’s titles and other similar retro games.
+At the same time, it was also incredibly difficult, with the gaming logic and pathway at times impossible to figure out.
+(I never did complete it) Over time, though, my hazy memories of the bizarre locations and characters morphed into nostalgic fascination.
+I'd seriously love to have another go at this retro title, if only to determine whether age had made me wiser, or should I say, weirder.
+This time, I'd have the whole online world of hints and FAQs to help me too. aRRaRRa, you wouldn't be able to squash me so easily this time.

-The oldest in this list of retro games, Phantasie I was my very first RPG game on the PC.
-By today's standard, this classic from Strategic Simulations, Inc. (SSI) is a rather run of the mill western medieval RPG.
-But who knows what some thoughtful touches could bring?
-With current series like Dragon Age and Elder Scrolls mostly opting for action-based fighting, it would also be interesting, refreshing even, to revert to a turn-based gameplay.
-Plus, I do want to be re-introduced to the main villain, Nikademus.
-That name has stuck in my head since the mid 80s.
-How could one not be fascinated by a name like that?
+The oldest game series in this list, Phantasie I was my very first RPG game on the PC.
+By today's standard, this classic from Strategic Simulations, Inc. (SSI) is a rather run-of-the-mill western medieval RPG, but who knows what some thoughtful modern touches would bring?
+With current series like Dragon Age and Elder Scrolls mostly opting for action-based fighting, it would also be interesting, refreshing even, to revert to turn-based gameplay.
+Plus, I do long to be reacquainted with the main villain, Nikademus.
+That name has stuck in my head since the mid-80s.
+Come on, how could anyone not be fascinated by a name like that?